ohmp/james-project/src/site/markdown/server/manage-webadmin.md

  - 204: The redirection now exists
  - 400: source.domain.tld or destination.domain.tld have an invalid syntax
- - 404: source.domain.tld or destination.domain.tld are not part of handled domains.
+ - 404: source.domain.tld are not part of handled domains.

 ### Delete an alias for a domain